Stable Backward Diffusion Models that Minimise Convex Energies: Explicit Time Discretisation

 and we immediately know that $v_j^k - v_i^k - T_1 + T_2 > 0$.
 Together with \eref{eq:thm:explicit_order_00} and \eref{eq:thm:explicit_order_01} we get $0 < v_j^{k+1} - v_i^{k+1}$, as claimed. \end{proof} \begin{theorem}[Convergence of the Explicit Scheme] Let \eref{eq:model_energy_red} be a twice continuously differentiable convex function.
 Then the explicit scheme \eref{eq:explicit_redundant} converges for time step sizes

 where $L_\varPhi$ denotes the Lipschitz constant of $\varPhi$ restricted to the interval $(0,2)$ and $L$ refers to the Lipschitz constant of the gradient of \eref{eq:model_energy_red}. \end{theorem} \begin{proof} Convergence of the gradient method to the global minimum of $E(\bm{v},\tilde{\bm{W}})$ is well-known for continuously differentiable convex functions with Lipschitz continuous gradient and time step sizes $0 < \tau < 2 / L$ (see e.g. \cite[Theorem 2.1.14]{Ne04}).
 A valid Lipschitz constant is given by $L_{\mathrm{max}}$ as defined in \eref{eq:lipschitz_max}.
 Consequently, the time step sizes $\tau$ need to fulfil \eref{eq:thm:conv_explicit_000} in order to ensure convergence of \eref{eq:explicit_redundant}.
-The smaller or equal relation results from the strictness in \eref{eq:lipschitz_max}. \end{proof} \begin{remark}[Optimal Time Step Size] The optimal time step size, i.e. the value of $\tau$ which leads to most rapid descent, is given by $\tau = 1/L$ (see e.g. \cite[2.1.5]{Ne04}).
+The smaller or equal relation results from \eref{eq:lipschitz_max}.
+The latter defines $L_{\mathrm{max}} > L$ such that $\tau = 2/L_{\mathrm{max}}$ represents a valid time step size. \end{proof} \begin{remark}[Optimal Time Step Size] The optimal time step size, i.e. the value of $\tau$ which leads to most rapid descent, is given by $\tau = 1/L$ (see e.g. \cite[Section 2.1.5]{Ne04}).
 Thus, we suggest to use $\tau = 1/L_{\mathrm{max}}$. \end{remark}